 The metrics we have identified for measuring developer velocity also come with several challenges:

-1. Inconsistency across teams/organizations
+1. Inconsistency across teams and organizations

 Prior experience may count for little when measuring developer velocity inside a new organization.
 Every team is different, and what was considered a good velocity in a prior job may be deemed poor in another one.